Hotel der Nederlanden

 Hotel der Nederlanden (also Hotel Dharma Nirmala during its last 10 years) was a historic hotel in Jakarta, Indonesia.
 Hotel der Nederlanden was one of the three grand hotels in Batavia during the last period of the colonial rule, the other being Hotel des Indes and the Grand Hotel Java.
 The hotel had operated for more than a century, after which it was demolished in 1969 and was replaced with the Bina Graha presidential office.

 History

 Private residence

 The hotel started as a private residence of Pieter Tenzy; the building was built in 1794.
 In 1799, the house was acquired by Willem Hendrik van Eijsseldijk, member of the Raad van Indie.
-Between 1811-1815, the house was bought by Thomas Stamford Raffles for 27,000 rupee to be used as his own private residence when he was working as a lieutenant-governor of Java between 1811 to 1816.
+Between 1811 and 1815, the house was bought by Thomas Stamford Raffles for 27,000 rupee to be used as his own private residence when he was working as a lieutenant-governor of Java between 1811 and 1816.
 Raffles expanded the courtyard and added several sculptures at the entrance.
 It was sold to the government of the Dutch Indies in 1816 when he left the country.